1964 Brinks Hotel bombing: Explosion

-The blast destroyed the studios of the Armed Forces Radio Service, which were located on the ground floor of the hotel, but the station returned to the airwaves two hours later, using an emergency transmitter.
+The blast destroyed the studios of the Armed Forces Radio Service, which were on the ground floor of the hotel, but the station returned to the airwaves two hours later, using an emergency transmitter.
 The explosion forced the US to fly in more bomb-detection equipment, as most of the devices already in Vietnam were stored inside the hotel and were destroyed in the attack.

 At the time, American entertainers, including Bob Hope, were in Saigon to perform for US personnel.
 It is unclear whether Hope was a target; Moyar reported that Hope was targeted, but was delayed at the airport due to a luggage mishap, while Lawrence J. Quirk reported that the comedian and his troupe were staying in a hotel across the street and were not in range of the blast.
+At a show the next day, Hope quipped: "A funny thing happened to me when I was driving through downtown Saigon to my hotel last night.
+We met a hotel going the other way."